freight-trust/intro-to-edi-format/README.md

 This is to get you familiar with just the format and syntax for EDI data, we will not be generating any EDI data in this *lesson*.

+- editor-plugins
+	* this contains syntax highlighting for popular editors

+- examples:
+ * this contains some reference files for transaction sets and XSD schemas to validate against

+- edi-diff-compare:
+	* this is an example of comparing (i.e. diffing) between a `valid` and `invalid` transaction.
+	> *NOTE* for proper diffing you need to set your `.gitattributes`

+- schemas:
+	* this is for reference for X12 4010 in `.json` format

+More examples can be posted, simply open an issue if you like to request something specific

 #### Why?

 The *WHY* is important: EDI data can be *big*, especially when going into a format like `JSON`.
 The purpose of this